 This last specification often comes into play when there are disputes in intestacy cases such as when a spouse dies and it is essential that documentation be shown that there was a marriage existing at the time so that the surviving spouse can be entitled to their marital share of the assets of the estate.

-A MARRIAGE RECORD can be requested by person, by mail, fax or a number of other ways.
+A MARRIAGE RECORD can be requested by the person, by mail, fax, or a number of other ways.
 Even though it is a free public record most jurisdictions require a small fee due at the request of the record.